msyamkumar/cs220-projects/spring20/p10/optional1.md

  function on a DataFrame that contains `birth-rate` and `death-rate`

  columns.
-You may include summary statistics for other columns in your output, as long as your summary table has stats for birth and death. --> columns.
+You may include summary statistics for other columns in your output, as long as your summary table has stats for birth-rate and death-rate.

  <table border="1" class="dataframe">
    <thead>